sdmalek44/job_tracker/README.md

 [ ] Space and text is balanced.
 White space is used to visually separate content.

-[ ] The user can intuitvely navigate between different portions of the application without manually entering the URL into the nav-bar or using the back button on their browser.
+[ ] The user can intuitively navigate between different portions of the application without manually entering the URL into the nav-bar or using the back button on their browser.

 ### Testing